-A large portion of firms in developing countries are informal.
+A large portion of firms in low- and middle-income countries are informal.
 How are these firms impacted by trade openness?
 Nataraj (2011) uses firm-level surveys representative of the Indian manufacturing sector.
 She finds that in response to trade liberalisation, a large number of informal firms exit the market, and the firms that survive increase their productivity.
 McCaig and Pavcnik (2018) show that the 2011 US-Vietnam Bilateral Trade Agreement led to a reallocation of labour from informal to formal firms.
 Lower tariffs in the US provided new market opportunities for large firms, which pulled labour from informal firms.
 This process enhanced efficiency, as large formal firms are substantially more productive (in value terms) in this context.

 Informality has several different margins.
-Firms can remain informal to evade taxes or because they face regulations or costs of entry they are unable to overcome.
-The informal sector may also be a pressure valve for unemployment in developing countries.
+Firms can remain informal to evade taxes or because they face regulations or entry costs which they are unable to overcome.
+For example, firms respond to trade policies in the short run by evading taxes on imports, staying informal, as opposed to upgrading (Demir and Javorcik, 2020).
+The informal sector may also be a pressure valve for unemployment in low- and middle-income countries.
 To benefit from trade opportunities, firms typically need to be formal, so these factors could have consequences on how trade affects informal firms.
-If they "choose" to be informal, trade liberalisation could pressure them to formalise; if the costs of formalisation are too high for them, they will likely not be able to do so.
+If they 'choose' to be informal, trade liberalisation could pressure them to formalise; if the costs of formalisation are too high for them, they will likely not be able to do so.

-Family-run firms-which are also prevalent in low income countries-tend to rely on siblings for senior levels of management.
-The rationale for doing so may be a lack of trust in delegating management decisions to individuals outside the family circle (Bloom and Van Reenen 2007).
+Family-run firms-which are also prevalent in low-income countries- tend to rely on siblings for senior management.
+The rationale for doing so may be a lack of trust in delegating management decisions to individuals outside the family circle (Bloom and Van Reenen, 2007).
 This could have important consequences for capturing the gains from trade liberalisation.
 If there are only a limited number of siblings available to fill management positions, firm growth could be blocked.

-More research is needed to better understand the link between trade liberalisation and its impact on the distortions that affect more strongly the left side of the firm distribution.
-We return to this issue in Section 3.d.
+More research is needed to better understand the link between trade liberalisation and its impact on the distortions that affect the left side of the firm distribution.
+We return to this issue in Section 3.4.